-The district's dress code is established to teach grooming and hygiene, prevent disruption, and minimize safety hazards.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the approved dress code available in the
+The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
+Students and parents may determine a student's personal dress and grooming standards, provided that they comply with district adopted dress code which can be found on the district website www.g-pisd.org.